-- (1) Includes 1,796 Common Units held by Neher Square One Partners which are convertible into a like number of shares.
-Does not include 24,918 7.00% Cumulative Convertible Preferred Units held by Dawn Neher or 3,656 7.00% Cumulative Convertible Preferred Units held by Neher Square One Partners that may be converted on or after August 27, 2004 into either a like number of shares of 7.00% Cumulative Convertible Preferred Stock of Simon Property or, if the closing price of the shares exceeds \$37.00 on any three consecutive trading days prior to the conversion date, Common Units at a ratio of 0.75676 Common Units to one 7.00% Cumulative Convertible Preferred Unit.
-Also does not include 24,918 8.00% Cumulative Redeemable Preferred Units held by Dawn Neher or 3,656 8.00% Cumulative Redeemable Preferred Units held by Neher Square One Partners that may be converted on or after August 27, 2004 into a like number of shares of 8.00% Cumulative Redeemable Preferred Stock of Simon Property. - (2) Steven S. Fischman holds voting and dispositive power with respect to the shares owned by Fischman Northshore Partners.
+Does not include 2,743 7.00% Cumulative Convertible Preferred Units that may be converted on or after August 27, 2004 into either a like number of shares of 7.00% Cumulative Convertible Preferred Stock of Simon Property or, if the closing price of the shares exceeds \$37.00 on any three consecutive trading days prior to the conversion date, Common Units at a ratio of 0.75676 Common Units to one 7.00% Cumulative Convertible Preferred Unit.
+Also does not include 2,743 8.00% Cumulative Redeemable Preferred Units that may be converted on or after August 27, 2004 into a like number of shares of 8.00% Cumulative Redeemable Preferred Stock of Simon Property.